Tierra Mia Coffee

 Tool: Figma, XD, Illustrator, Photoshop, Google Suite, Artboard Studio

 Primary Research & Insights

-Before we redesigned coffee website, we started to research if there is needs to a great website for local coffee shops.
+Before we redesigned coffee website, we started to research if there is a need to a great website for local coffee shops.
 A website is a place where company can maintain customers and expand online business.
 According to Google, 80% of customers use search engines to look up businesses in their local area, and 50% of them visit a business they've searched within 24 hours.
 From Forbes' data, 82% of people will consult their smartphones on orders which they are going to make in store.
-In another word, website is one of essential methods for customers to search for businesses to determine if they are willing to buy products, and responsive web design is playing a vital role since a large amount of people like to use smartphones to search.
+In another word, websites are one of essential methods for customers to search for businesses to determine if they are willing to buy products, and responsive web design on mobile is playing a vital role since a large amount of people like to use smartphones to search.

 Liz, 24 year-old virtual assistant

 "My work environment is fast-paced and I wanted to find some useful information online before I go to order in store, like menu, hours and reviews.
 I wish the website is simple to use as well. "

 " As Engineer, we have opportunities to work remotely.
 I am tired of working from home, I would like to find a great place which provides food and peaceful ambience to make my work productive."

 "Taking my kids to school and then going to work is my weekday routine.
 I hope there is an easy way to order a ready-to-go coffee on Terrie Mia."

 84% of participants regularly go to a cafe.

 Almost 1/2 of participants think drinks or food are the most important in a coffee shop.